 Conveyancers are not best placed to offer advice on flood risk, however there are a various checks that may be initiated by the purchaser or on a buyer’s behalf which can give them a better appreciation of the risks in Neath.
 The conventional set of property information forms supplied to a buyer’s solicitor (where the solicitors are adopting what is known as the Conveyancing Protocol) incorporates a usual question of the vendor to discover if the property has historically flooded.
 In the event that the residence has been flooded in past and is not disclosed by the seller, then a purchaser could commence a claim for damages as a result of such an misleading answer.
 A purchaser’s conveyancers should also carry out an enviro report.
 This should higlight whether there is any known flood risk.
 If so, more detailed investigations will need to be carried out.

-I have been on the look out for a ground for flat up to £235,500 and identified one round the corner in Neath I like with open areas and transport links nearby, the downside is that it only has 61 years on the lease.
-I can't really find anything else in Neath in this price bracket, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+I have been on the look out for a ground for flat up to £195,000 and identified one near me in Neath I like with open areas and station in the vicinity, the downside is that it only has 52 years on the lease.
+I can't really find anything else in Neath suitable, so just wondered if I would be making a mistake buying a short lease?

-Should you require a home loan the remaining unexpired lease term may be a potential deal breaker.
-Reduce the offer by the expected lease extension will cost if not already taken into account.
-If the existing proprietor has owned the premises for at least 2 years you could request that they commence the lease extension formalities and pass it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
-You should speak to your conveyancing lawyer about this.
+Should you need a home loan that many years will likely be problematic.
+Reduce the price by the expected lease extension will cost if it has not already been discounted.
+If the existing proprietor has owned the property for at least twenty four months you can request that they start the process of the extension and pass it to you.
+You can add 90 years to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing lawyer regarding this matter.